What we do

 John Howard Society Office

-We offer group literacy classes and one-to-one tutoring to clients and others in the community.
+We offer group literacy sessions and one-to-one tutoring to clients and others in the community.
 We can arrange these appointments during a time that is convenient to both staff and student.

 We often get requests from inmates or ex-inmates who are interested in completing credits toward a Mature Grade 12 Diploma.
 However, our program is only a basic literacy program.
 We cannot give out diplomas or degrees, or offer high school level courses.